maker-ATOM/Modernized-Digital-Clock/Sketch/Test files/README.md

-These codes are for debugging particularly to check which module is not working properly if any.
+These programs are for debugging particularly to check which module is not working properly if any.